 - Neglecting to maintain and replace tires properly

 Further, manufacturing or design errors such as defective tires or malfunctioning warning lights can also collide.

 Other causes of commercial truck collisions include inclement weather conditions, traffic light outages, and defective road designs or maintenance.

 Federal Trucking Laws

 Drivers must follow federal trucking regulations if they are driving on interstate roads or highways.
 Title 49 of the U.S. Government’s Code of Federal Regulations outlines most laws.
 The CFR outlines laws for truck owners, carriers, drivers, and maintenance workers.
-These laws help determine liability in truck accidents.
+These laws help determine liability in commercial truck accidents.